aitomatic/openssa/docs/integrations/vectara.md

 ![LlamaIndex Integration](../diagrams/ssm-llama-index-integration.drawio.png)

-`LlamaIndexSSM` is simply an SSM with a passthrough (dummy) SLM that sends user queries directory to the Vectara backend.
+`LlamaIndexSSA` is simply an SSA with a passthrough (dummy) SLM that sends user queries directory to the Vectara backend.

 ## Roadmap
-To be updated